-1. Try to get sleep, and this can be difficult to start for some, put soothing music on, take naps if you can during the day, try not to sleep all day, if that’s what you need for a couple of days that’s fine, but set a limit for when you’re going to get up and make a conscious effort to live your life again.
+1. Try to get sleep, this can be difficult to start for some, put soothing music on, take naps if you can during the day, try not to sleep all day, if that’s what you need for a couple of days, that’s fine, but set a limit for when you’re going to get up and make a conscious effort to live your life again.

-3. Find sometime during the day to relax, if you have children, either after they go to bed or get up 15 minutes before they do, find some form of meditation, yoga, listening to motivational videos, reading a good book, praying, listening to calming or uplifting music, any activity you enjoy, or go back to activities you could not do while you was with the narcissist, find something you enjoy and take some time out for you, even if it’s only for 5/10 minutes a day.
+3. Find sometime during the day to relax, if you have children, either after they go to bed or get up 15 minutes before they do, find some form of motivation for relaxation, of meditation, yoga, listening to motivational videos, reading a good book, praying, listening to calming or uplifting music, any activity you enjoy, or go back to activities you could not do while you was with the narcissist, find something you enjoy and take some time out for you, even if it’s only for 5/10 minutes a day.

 7. Try to feed your body good food.
 Clean up you’re diet if you need to.

-8. Get creative in things you enjoy, cooking, cleaning, gardening, writing, painting, poetry, sport, whatever it is find the things you enjoy doing.
+8. Get creative in things you enjoy, cooking, cleaning, gardening, writing, painting, poetry, sport, whatever it is, find the things you enjoy doing.

 9. Get the support you need.
 Be it a family member, a friend, an online group.
 Take your time and find someone who is supportive of you.

-10. Bring your sense of humour back out of its shell, yes life is hard, yes life is real, yes abuse is wrong, laughing is so helpful to you and to others, laughter is the best medicine, take the jokes intended from quotes and memes, they’ve not been made to hurt you, they been made to make you smile and shine again, by it a dry sense of humour, a dirty sense of humour, a clean sense of humour, a blond moment sense of humour, a copied joke, whatever that humour is for you.
-Be who you want to be, laugh with others, allow others to laugh at you in a caring way, and laugh at those in a caring way who don’t take offence to its, when you laugh at yourself, and people laugh at you, you are laughing together.
+10. Bring your sense of humour back out of its shell, yes life is hard, yes life is real, yes abuse is wrong, laughing is so helpful to you and others, laughter is the best medicine, take the jokes intended from quotes and memes, they’ve not been made to hurt you, they been made to make you smile and shine again, by it a dry sense of humour, a dirty sense of humour, a clean sense of humour, a blond moment sense of humour, a copied joke, whatever that humour is for you.
+Be who you want to be, laugh with others, allow others to laugh at you in a caring way, and laugh at those in a loving way who don’t take offence to its, when you laugh at yourself, and people laugh at you, you are laughing together.

-11. Tune into and listen closely to your intuition, it’s a fantastic gift that when listened to can help you, even when you don’t understand what it’s helping you with, follow that gut feeling.
+11. Tune into and listen closely to your intuition.
+It’s a fantastic gift that, when listened to, can help you, even when you don’t understand what it’s helping you with, follow that gut feeling.

 12. Pay compliments to those around you.